 - Multichannel selling (social media integrations)

 In recent years, social networks have become more and more popular.
 Therefore, it’s a good idea for you to promote your products and brand on the platforms.
-Both WooCommerce and Shopify are integrated with the channels, such as Facebook, Instagram, eBay, or Amazon.
-However, if you use WooCommerce, you have to pay $79 to install them except Facebook.
+Both WooCommerce and Shopify are integrated with the channels, such as Facebook, Instagram, eBay, and Amazon.
+However, if you use WooCommerce, you have to pay $79 to install them except for Facebook.
 Meanwhile, Shopify supports you to install them without any cost.